SGS&C Challenge FAQs

 I’ve developed a great game editor geared towards creating serious games.
 Is this a valid submission?

-An entry that is purely a game editor will not be able to be evaluated, since our criteria are primarily based on playing the submitted game and the associated learning/training objectives.
+An entry that is purely a game editor will not be evaluated since our criteria are primarily based on playing the submitted game and the associated learning/training objectives.
 Games that include an editor or mission creation feature are fine, as long as the existing game is primary submission.

 I can’t travel to I/ITSEC if I am selected as a finalist.
 Is this ok?